Artistic director, choreographer and dancer

 Sara has worked independently as a dance performer in Melbourne and regional projects with many influential choreographers.

-Regonising her attributes and experience it is with pleasure that Sara has been engagd as a dancer for Dancebourne Arts’ upcoming programes scheduled in 2020.
+Regonising her attributes and experience it is with pleasure that Sara has been engagd as a dancer for Dancebourne Arts’ upcoming programmes scheduled in 2020/21.

 Denise completed her professional training with the academy of Northern Ballet in England and has since performed with several professional companies including Ballet Victoria in Canada, and Hong Kong ballet.
 Denise has engaged in dance education programs for diverse ages and levels and performed as a special guest artist for educational institutions enriching her knowledge and experience.
-Denise is thrilled to have rehearsed and performed with Dancebourne Arts in the recent POINTE, LINE & SURFACE - a history of ballet programme 2019.
+Denise is thrilled to have rehearsed and performed with Dancebourne Arts in the POINTE, LINE & SURFACE - a history of ballet programme 2019 and looks forward to performing in the next 2020/2021 programmes.

 Orla's professional dance training commenced at the National College of Dance in Newcastle NSW, after which she moved to Brisbane in 2016 to successfully complete a Bachelor of Fine Arts, Dance Performance,at Queensland University of Technology.
 In 2019, Orla moved to Melbourne to participate in Dancebourne Art's Artistic Development Program.
 After one year of intense training and experience within the company, Orla successfully graduated from the program and was offered an apprentice position with Dancebourne Arts to perform in their upcoming 2020 programmes.